apsdehal/awesome-ctf/README.md

 - [Backdoor](https://backdoor.sdslabs.co/) - Security Platform by SDSLabs.
 - [Crackmes](https://crackmes.one/) - Reverse Engineering Challenges.
+- [echoCTF.RED](https://echoctf.red/) - Online CTF with a variety of targets to attack.
 - [Exploit Exercises](https://exploit-exercises.lains.space/) - Variety of VMs to learn variety of computer security issues.
 - [Exploit.Education](http://exploit.education) - Variety of VMs to learn variety of computer security issues.
 - [Gracker](https://github.com/Samuirai/gracker) - Binary challenges having a slow learning curve, and write-ups for each level.